bhavik9243/hello-docker/README.md

 # Introduction to Docker!
 Docker is a tool that allows developers to package and deploy their application into sandbox (called container) on any operating system.

-# Why Docker!
+## Why Docker!
-Easy to containerize any complex application.
+Easy to containerize any application.
 It is lightweight as it runs natively on Linux and shares the kernel of the host machine.
 Better than virtual machine as it is not using hyperviser.

-# Features!
+## Features!
   - Platform independent
   - Portable
   - Application Isolation